2600hz/kazoo/core/kazoo_services/doc/lifecycle.md

 ## Reconciliation

 When reconciling an account, each services category module is called to reconcile their portion of the services doc's `quantities`.
-So `kz_service_devices:reconcile/1` is called with the account's services record as the arg.
+So `kz_service_devices:reconcile/1` is called with the account's services record as the argument.
 The service module will tally up all the service item quantities and update the services record appropriately.
 The services record should now reflect the "real" quantities.
 These updates are then merged onto the existing services doc and saved back to the services database.

-Once reconcilitation has finished, the services doc's `quantities` should reflect the actual quantities of the account for that service category/item.
+Once reconciliation has finished, the services doc's `quantities` should reflect the actual quantities of the account for that service category/item.

 ### Periodic Reconciliation